R\'enyi security framework against coherent attacks applied to decoy-state QKD: Variable-Length Protocols

 Additionally, we note that the entropy in test rounds is zero, and applying our definition of \(\probstJ\) of \cref{eq:def probstJ} we can write

 Thus, we can rewrite the optimization problem of the $\frenyiSandDown_\alpha$-normalization constant \(\kappa\) as

 where we defined \(\bsym{\nu}\defvar \Pr(\cP|\test) \) and assigned \(f(\cP) = \mathrm{f}_{\cP}\).
 This optimization problem is again a convex problem that can be solved by iterative methods such as the Frank-Wolfe algorithm.
-In the appendix, in \cref{thrm:kappa convex}, we prove the convexity of \(\kappa\) in \(J\) and \(\bsym{\nu}\).
-Hence, we now also have the tools to find variable-length key rates in the \Renyi framework.
+In the appendix, in \cref{thrm:kappa convex}, we prove the joint convexity in \(J\) and \(\bsym{\nu}\) of the optimization problem for computing \(\kappa\).

+\begin{rem} We emphasize that for an experimental implementation of a QKD protocol utilizing our \Renyi framework, one is only required to find the gradient of the tradeoff function \(\fprot\) \emph{once} before running the protocol.
+Moreover, since \(\fprot\) is an affine function determined by its gradient \(\mbf{f}\) and the $\frenyiSandDown_\alpha$-normalization constant \(\kappa\), it can be implemented very efficiently.
+This is a huge advantage compared to other proof techniques such as the postselection technique~\cite{nahar_postselection_2024} or EUR- and phase error correction correction-based techniques~\cite{tupkary_phase_2024,curras-lorenzo_finite-key_2021}. \end{rem}

+We have now established the necessary framework for calculating both fixed- and variable-length key rates within the context of finite-dimensional protocols, specifically qubit-based implementations.
+Fixed-length key rates are derivable from \cref{eq:halpha final}, which in turn facilitates the direct determination of the tradeoff function via \cref{eq:halpha tradeoff}.
+Variable-length key rates can then be obtained by solving \cref{eq:kappa const}.

+Therefore, in the subsequent section, we will present the qubit BB84 protocol as an example and provide a comparative analysis with existing proof techniques.